 His crowning glory was his invasion of Paris in 845, which secured his position as the most feared man in all Christendom.
 His descendants continued attacking Paris throughout the rest of the century.
 The most famous of which was a siege in 885 led by Hrólf Rägnvaldsson who later became known as Rollo Duke of Normandie.

 After Ragnar’s invasion of Paris he became very sick and word spread that he was dead, the Irish king even claimed he had killed him through drowning.
 His kinsman King Hrørik sent emissaries to Charles the Bald informing him that he had killed Ragnar and all his men, the truth was that Ragnar had returned to his kingdom in the Scottish isles to recover.
 It appears his main drive was to reconquer all the lands of his ancestors and build peaceful settlements in foreign land so that his people could prosper, evidence for this is found in Scotland during the reign of Kenneth MacAlpine who had allied with Ragnar during the 830s.
-In this period of recovery his kingdom in Dublin was invaded and conquered by his enemies over in Scandinavia, he sent his sons to try and reconquer these lands in Ireland, however a son called Thorir who remains unnamed in any other record was killed during one of these attempts, eventually his son Ívar was successful, becoming the King of Dublin.
+In this period of recovery his kingdom in Dublin was invaded and conquered by his enemies over in Scandinavia, he sent his sons to try and reconquer these lands in Ireland, however a son called Thorir who remains unnamed in any other record was killed during one of these attempts, eventually his sons Ívar and Oláfr was successful and they became Kings of Dublin.

-While he wasn’t as famous in history as he was in the sagas he was certainly worthy of honour considering he carved out a kingdom of his own and paving the way for his sons to conquer the British Isles.
-Knowing he couldn’t do it on his own, he knew the only thing that could unite his children was his death.
+While Ragnar wasn’t as famous in history as he was in the sagas he was certainly worthy of honour considering he carved out a kingdom in Scotland and he paved the way for his sons to conquer the British Isles.
+Knowing he couldn’t do such a task on his own, he knew the only thing that could unite his children was his death.
 So he set out on a mission which would eventually lead to his death by the hands of King Ælla of Northumbria.

-Ragnar was married at least three times in his life, possibly a fourth.
+Ragnar was married at least three times in his life.
 His first marriage was to the shield maiden Lagertha, they married young after fighting together in the Danish civil war during the early 9th century.
-They had one son and two daughters Bjorn, Aløf and Asbjørg but their relationship came to a rocky end after he met his second wife princess Thora, daughter of King Harald of Sweden.
+They had one son and three daughters Ubba/Oláfr, Aløf & Asbjørg.
+Ragnar & Lagertha’s relationship came to a rocky end after he met his second wife princess Thora, daughter of King Harald of Sweden.
 With Thora he had five sons and one daughter Agnar, Erik, Dunvat, Radbad, Thorir, and Åscrida.
-His third wife was Aslög and they had three sons and one daughter Halfdan, Sigurd, Ivar and Thora.
-Ragnar’s son Ubba who became the Duke of Frisia appears to have been born out of wedlock, perhaps to a noble lady from Friesland, he had a twin sister called Matilda who married Godfrid son of Harald Klak, Godfrid claimed the duchy of Frisia after Ubba’s death in 877.
-There is also another son called Ásl, Óláfr killed him in 867 but the histories fall silent as to the true reason for his murder.
-Their was also at least one other brother that has only one historical reference as Thorir son of the King of Lochlann but he was killed in 848 during an attempt by King Ragnar to reconquer his lands in Ireland, which had recently been taken over by his enemies.
+His third wife was Aslög and they had five sons and one daughter Bjorn, Halfdan, Sigurd, Rögnvald, Ivar and Thora.
+There is also another known son called Ásl, Óláfr killed him in 867 but the histories fall silent as to the true reason for his murder.
+Thorir son of the King of Lochlann, heir to Ragnar’s kingdom in Ubba’s absence was killed in 848 during an attempt by King Ragnar to reconquer his lands in Ireland, which had recently been taken over by his enemies.
+An illegitimate daughter Matilda married Godfrid son of Harald Klak, Godfrid claimed the duchy of Frisia after Ubba’s death in 877.

 The Loðbrók Dynasty sadly ended with the death of his children, however his son Bjorn Ironside seeded the Münso dynasty in Sweden, his son Ivar seeded the ua Ímair dynasty in Ireland, his son Rägnvald seeded the House of Normandy, while his son Sigurd seeded the House of Gorm in Denmark.